unora-project/unora-project.github.io/docs/quests/circles/circle_2/antique_necklace.md

 ### Boss Room

+!!! danger ":material-emoticon-devil-outline: Boss room ahead!"
+!!! warning ":octicons-people-16: Party required!"

 - With the clues in hand, head to Manor Room 8 (11,1)
-- At 2,2, in the corner of the room, is the mentioned orange cushion from clue 4
+- At 2,2 in the corner of the room is the mentioned orange cushion from clue 4
-- Make sure you're in a party and walk towards the cushion
+- Make sure your entire party is present and walk towards the cushion
 - This will summon 4 ghosts that must be defeated

 ### Return to Zulera